David I of Scotland: England

 David's relationship with England and the English crown in these years is usually interpreted in two ways.
 Firstly, his actions are understood in relation to his connections with the King of England.
-No historian is likely to deny that David's early career was largely manufactured by King Henry I of England.
+Most historians would agree that King Henry I played a major role in shaping David's early career.
 David was the latter's brother-in-law and "greatest protégé", one of Henry's "new men".
 His hostility to Stephen can be interpreted as an effort to uphold the intended inheritance of Henry I, the succession of his daughter and David's niece Empress Matilda.
 David carried out his wars in her name, joined her when she arrived in England, and later knighted her son Henry.

 However, David's policy towards England can be interpreted in an additional way.
 David was the independence-loving king trying to build a "Scoto-Northumbrian" realm by seizing the most northerly parts of the English kingdom.
 In this perspective, David's support for Matilda is used as a pretext for land-grabbing.
-David's maternal descent from the House of Wessex and his son Henry's maternal descent from the English earls of Northumberland is thought to have further encouraged such a project, a project which came to an end only after Henry II ordered David's child successor Máel Coluim IV to hand over the most important of David's gains.
+David's maternal descent from the House of Wessex and his son Henry's maternal descent from the English earls of Northumberland is thought to have further encouraged such a project, one that came to an end only after Henry II ordered David's child successor Máel Coluim IV to hand over the most important of David's gains.
 It is clear that neither one of these interpretations can be taken without some weight being given to the other.

 Usurpation of Stephen and First Treaty of Durham

 Henry I had arranged his inheritance to pass to his daughter Empress Matilda.
-Instead, Stephen, younger brother of Theobald II, Count of Blois, seized the throne.
-David had been the first lay person to take the oath to uphold the succession of Matilda in 1127, and when Stephen was crowned on 22 December 1135, David decided to make war.
+Instead, Stephen, younger brother of Theobald II, Count of Champagne, seized the throne.
+David had been the first layperson to take the oath to uphold the succession of Matilda in 1127, and when Stephen was crowned on 22 December 1135, David decided to make war.

-Before December was over, David marched into northern England, and by the end of January he had occupied the castles of Carlisle, Wark, Alnwick, Norham and Newcastle.
-By February David was at Durham, but an army led by King Stephen met him there.
+Before December was over, David marched into northern England, and by the end of January, he had occupied the castles of Carlisle, Wark, Alnwick, Norham and Newcastle.
+By February, David had reached Durham, but an army led by King Stephen met him there.
 Rather than fight a pitched battle, a treaty was agreed whereby David would retain Carlisle, while David's son Henry was re-granted the title and half the lands of the earldom of Huntingdon, territory which had been confiscated during David's revolt.
-On Stephen's side he received back the other castles; and while David would do no homage, Stephen was to receive the homage of Henry for both Carlisle and the other English territories.
+On Stephen's side, he received back the other castles; and while David would do no homage, Stephen was to receive the homage of Henry for both Carlisle and the other English territories.
 Stephen also gave the rather worthless but for David face-saving promise that if he ever chose to resurrect the defunct earldom of Northumberland, Henry would be given first consideration.
 Importantly, the issue of Matilda was not mentioned.
-However, the first Durham treaty quickly broke down after David took insult at the treatment of his son Henry at Stephen's court.
+However, the first Durham treaty quickly broke down after David took offence at the treatment of his son Henry at Stephen's court.